-Fashion Designer.
-Born October 24, 1980 in New York City to parents Stephen Posen, a painter, and Susan Posen, a corporate lawyer.
-Zac Posen was raised in Manhattan's trendy Soho neighborhood, immersed in what one New York Times account called "the art-and-money scenes of the 80s and 90s."
+Fashion designer Zachary E. Posen was born on October 24, 1980, in New York, New York, to parents Stephen Posen, a painter, and Susan Posen, a corporate lawyer.
+Posen was raised in Manhattan's trendy Soho neighborhood, immersed in what one New York Times account called "the art-and-money scenes of the 80s and 90s."
 Posen was a fashion fanatic from an early age, cutting up scraps of fabric as soon as he could wield scissors.
 "I was not a young fashion victim," Posen said of his early experiences.
 "I really had an idea of what I liked in fashion and how I dressed."
 His childhood friends were also highly creative, and included neighbors such as actress Claire Danes and the daughters of artist Julian Schnabel.

 Posen attended the private St. Ann's School in Brooklyn and, while he was still a sophomore in high school, he interned with designer Nicole Miller.
 At 16, he enrolled in the Parsons School for Design pre-college program, and at 18 was accepted to Central Saint Martin's College of Art and Design, a prestigious design academy in London.
 A leather gown he made as a student project was later acquired by the Victoria and Albert Museum.

 His big break in the fashion business came in 2000, when he made a gown for model Naomi Campbell, an acquaintance of his childhood friend and muse, Lola Schnabel.
 The sought-after gown was borrowed by a string of young socialites, each of whom wore it to a high-profile event.
 Though still a student who hadn't even had his first show, Posen became a fashion-industry name to watch.